A brief introduction from the Manor Women’s Project Director

 The process of interviewing prospective clients involves a full assessment of need and social history, in conjunction with the source of referral.
 Interviews can take place within other institutions such as prisons or other statutory or non statutory settings.
 The house rules and regulations are clearly stated; we are careful to ensure wheresoever possible that the potential client is genuinely committed to turning their lives around within a supportive environment.
 We drug test our clients 2-3 times weekly.

-The Manor project has many partners helping with the rehabilitation of our clients including three separate counselling organisations, Lantern House who offer a prescribing-service; Street Teams; Authorised Befriending-Service; Sure Start, Hawbush College, Walsall College, Walsall Manor Hospital and many individuals who possess professional skills, including volunteers who provide hours of unpaid support.
+The Manor project has many partners helping with the rehabilitation of our clients including counselling organisations, the Beacon, who offer a prescribing-service and group work, Street Teams; Authorised Befriending-Service; Sure Start, Hawbush College, Walsall College, Walsall Manor Hospital and many individuals who possess professional skills, including volunteers who provide hours of unpaid support.

 We encourage all our clients to attend local colleges as a means of increasing their opportunities to improve themselves educationally, socially that will provide accredited qualifications in helping them find employment.
 To date, against the odds, we have clients who have successfully progressed through this programme and who are in full time employment.